 - Uses the srcset attribute to expand the "Responsive Images" feature built into WordPress.
 This allows the browser to choose even better versions of your images using the srcset attribute, including basic retina (hi-dpi) support.
 You can use WP Retina 2x for even better retina support with ExactDN.

 - Allows image quality adjustment by changing a single setting (advanced settings).
 In the past, if you wanted to increase the quality of all the resizes/thumbnails that WordPress generates, you had to also regenerate all those thumbnails, which could be a very time consuming and lengthy process.
-ExactDN automatically invalidates the cached images when you change the quality setting.
+ExactDN automatically updates the images when you change the quality setting.